 • Copies of all college transcripts containing prerequisite courses.

 • Names of schools you are applying to with application deadlines.

 • Three letters of recommendation from FSU faculty (at least one of these letters must come from a member of the Biology Department, Chemistry and Food Science Department, or Physics and Earth Science Department).
 These letters can be emailed or mailed to Dr. Waetzig, but need to be on FSU letterhead.

 • A statement of your career goals and why you are pursuing this degree.

 • An e-mail address and phone number where you can be reached.

 • An electronic copy (in Excel) of the names and addresses of the schools that are being applied to.
 Students applying to schools that use a central application service that distributes letters need only include names and addresses of schools that do not participate in the application service and therefore need to receive letters from the CHP.
 Please note: It is the student’s responsibility to provide Dr. Waetzig with the contact information and student identification number for the application service as well as the information for the other schools.

 • Students also need to complete the upper portion of the Student Disciplinary Record Disclosure Consent form.
-This form should then be submitted to the Office of Judicial Affairs, who will conduct the review, and send the completed form to the CHP.
+This form should then be submitted to the Office of Student Conduct, who will conduct the review, and send the completed form to the CHP.